Lake Nyos: Gas saturation

-Lake Nyos is one of only three lakes in the world known to be saturated with carbon dioxide—the others are Lake Monoun, also in Cameroon, and Lake Kivu in the Democratic Republic of Congo.
+Lake Nyos is one of only three lakes in the world known to be saturated with carbon dioxide—the others are Lake Monoun, also in Cameroon, and Lake Kivu on the border between the Democratic Republic of the Congo and Rwanda.
 A magma chamber beneath the region is an abundant source of carbon dioxide, which seeps up through the lake bed, charging the waters of Lake Nyos with an estimated 90 million tonnes of CO_{2}.

 Lake Nyos is thermally stratified, with layers of warm, less dense water near the surface floating on the colder, denser water layers near the lake's bottom.
 Over long periods, carbon dioxide gas seeping into the cold water at the lake's bottom is dissolved in great amounts.

 Most of the time, the lake is stable and the CO_{2} remains in solution in the lower layers.
 However, over time, the water becomes supersaturated, and if an event such as an earthquake or landslide occurs, large amounts of CO_{2} may suddenly come out of solution.